Personal profile

 Academic Biography

-I am driven to collaborate and establish my own research group, which will explore various bacterial mechanisms contributing to pathogenicity (e.g., biofilm formation, multi-drug resistance), genomic instability (e.g., cancer progression), and the design of therapeutic phages for early disease detection and personalized medicine.
+Looking ahead, I’m driven to collaborate and build my own research group.
+My vision is to explore bacterial mechanisms that contribute to pathogenicity (like biofilm formation and multidrug resistance), genomic instability (with implications for cancer progression), and the development of therapeutic phages for early disease detection and personalized medicine.
+I aim to integrate cutting-edge computational biology, AI, machine learning, and wet lab techniques to push the frontiers of biomedical science.

 Education/Academic qualification